The Department of Sociology and Anthropology Faculty

 Phone: 646- 312-4485

 George González is an Assistant Professor of Sociology and Anthropology (Religion and Culture) at Baruch College-CUNY.
 Within religious studies, he specializes in religion and economy, secularism studies, theories and methods in the study of religion, and religion and society (Modern West).
 He is the author of several peer-reviewed and scholarly articles as well as a single-authored monograph entitled Shape-Shifting Capital—Spiritual Management, Critical Theory, and the Ethnographic Project.
 This first book is a critical analysis of the ‘spiritual’ turn in organizational theory and workplace practice.
 Most broadly, Professor González’ research interests lay in the sociocultural legislation of Western metaphysics and the concrete and specific form of power that has attached to neoliberalism, as a historically specific kind of cosmology.
 He remains especially interested in approaching the study and criticism of post-secular capitalism through the framework of religious social change.
 Professor González’ has special interests in the critical work ethnography can do at the intersections of religion, science, and global capitalism and as a complement to critical theory.
 Professor González’ second major research project focuses on the American ritualization of consumer capitalism.
-Within the scope of this project, Professor González has been conducting ethnographic fieldwork with the famed radical performance community and choir, Rev. Billy and the Church of Stop Shopping, since early 2017 and is conducting historiographical research into American marketing history.
+Within the scope of this project, Professor González has been conducting ethnographic fieldwork with the famed radical performance community and choir, Rev. Billy and the Church of Stop Shopping, since late 2016 and is conducting historiographical research into American marketing history.
 This work has him singing songs of resistance with activists on the city streets of New York and reading about mid-twentieth century American cocktail and hygiene rituals.
-He is busy at work on a new manuscript tentatively titled After Religion, at the Shopocalypse–Earth Activism and Performance at Reverend Billy and the Church of Stop Shopping, based on this ongoing research.
+He is busy at work on a new manuscript tentatively titled After Religion, Shopocalypse–Earth Activism and Performance at Reverend Billy and the Church of Stop Shopping, based on this ongoing research.

 Trained as a philosophical anthropologist (or existential sociologist), Professor González is committed to empowering students to better comprehend how power is reproduced in their own richly textured lives and teeming lifeworlds.
 As the son of Latin-American immigrants, a first-generation college student, and a native New Yorker, Professor González looks forward to pursuing a research and teaching agenda at Baruch that is firmly grounded and anchored in City life.